 Common migration headaches include losing remarks and endorsement fields, time format mismatches (decimal vs hours:minutes), and missing aircraft type mappings.
 Before you commit to switching:

-1. Export your current data as CSV from your existing app
+- Export your current data as CSV from your existing app (or grab our generic CSV template as a reference)

 The best time to switch is early in your career, when you have fewer hours to migrate.
 The worst time is right before an airline interview, when you need a clean, verified logbook.
 Plan ahead.